Birthgap — global fertility and the timing of parenthood

 Future Worker Gap (FWG)

 The Future Worker Gap (FWG) for North Macedonia stands at 35.1% in 2024.
 It is up marginally on 2023 (up 1.6pp).
 Looking at the last five years, FWG has been rising (average 32.9% across 2020–2024).
 Relative to the earliest available baseline in the 2020s (32.9%), today’s FWG is higher by about 2.2pp.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 Future Worker Gap (FWG) over the decades